Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Proposed Method: Prompt Estimation from Prototypes- Federated Prompt Tuning ( )

 The final scores ${{s}}^c_{i,l-1,k}$ are obtained as

 The scores ${{s}}^c_{i,l-1,k}$ can be interpreted as the probability assigned to the class-specific prompt $\mathbf{p}_c$, given the \texttt{cls} token $\mathbf{cls}_{l-1,i,k}$.
 All the probabilities across the classes form the desired weight vector ${\mathbf{s}}_{i,l-1,k}$ and the final {\ouralgo} $\mathbf{m}_{{l-1}}$ is computed using Eq.~\ref{eq:pr_mix}.
 CCMP achieves personalization even when client priors are uniform, due to its ability to capture the domain gap within the scores.
 This is a direct result of the $\mathbf{cls}_{l-1,i,k}$ tokens, as they will have different representations for different domains. \\\textbf{Privacy considerations}: We acknowledge that {\ourmethod} requires the transmission of class prototypes to facilitate adaptive prompt mixing.
 However, these transmitted statistics represent aggregated, intermediate layers', low-dimensional summaries of the local data rather than raw data.
-Moreover, without formal privacy protection measures, strict privacy guarantees are challenging in virtually any FL framework.
-This is discussed clearly in the Sec A.6 of~\citep{xupersonalized}.
+Moreover, without formal privacy protection measures, strict privacy guarantees are challenging in virtually any FL framework. {As discussed in the Sec A.6 of~\citep{xupersonalized}, it is usually hard for the server to extract sensitive data from category-level feature statistics (in our case cls-prototypes) alone without having access to the feature extractor layers.
 Prototype-based learning in FL has been used previously in~\citep{dai2023tackling,tan2022fedproto,xupersonalized}.
-Additionally, in practice, while sharing the model information, client devices use a layer of privacy-preserving techniques such as differential privacy to further enhance the client model privacy.
-In \ref{app:dp-exp}, we have discussed the impact of adding differential privacy noise to the class prototypes on the overall performance of our method.
+Moreover in practical scenarios, even gradient-sharing algorithms like FedAvg would require a privacy preserving technique for the system to be completely reliable.
+In \ref{app:dp-exp}, we have discussed the impact of adding Laplace DP noise to the class prototypes on the overall performance of our method.
 We have observed that it has had minimal impact on the final accuracy of our proposed method.
+We also show that $(\epsilon,0)$ privacy can be attained.}